Anirudh-Murali/CryptSpider/README.md

  just keep note of this and no unnecessary errors will pop up.
  3. Open a terminal and run the python script
   * `python data_Scrapper.py`

+ Now to apply selection criteria run the second script
+ * `python select.py`

+ Note that the all the data will be stored inside the test folder in the Output folder.
+ The result of the second script will be written to a file named test.csv inside the Results folder

  ## Future version